-I am not going to bore you with the details of the science behind how sugar is stored as fat (you can read more here), but simply put, when we consume a lot of sugar (more than 6 teaspoons daily) the liver metabolizes the sugar into fat.
+I am not going to bore you with the details of the science behind how sugar is stored as fat (you can read more here if you’d like), but simply put, when we consume a lot of sugar (more than 6 teaspoons daily) the liver metabolizes the sugar into fat.

-In case that’s not enough of a reason for you, here are other dreadful things sugar does to your body:
+In case that’s not enough of a reason for you, there are the other dreadful things sugar does to your body: